81st Golden Globes: Criticism of Jo Koy's opening monologue

 Host Jo Koy's opening monologue was met with criticism from viewers and critics with many describing his jokes as "cringeworthy", "painful", and "unfunny".
 Chelsey Sanchez of Harper's Bazaar described the monologue as "awkward" and "distasteful".
-Koy was also criticised for putting blame on his writers during the monologue, coming after the lengthy 2023 Writers Guild of America strike.
+Koy was also criticized for putting blame on his writers during the monologue, coming after the lengthy 2023 Writers Guild of America strike.
 Justin Curto of Vulture noted that when some of his jokes fell flat, Koy "immediately threw his writers under the bus...
 He yelled.
 'Yo, shut up.
 You're kidding me, right.
 Slow down.
 I wrote some of these and they're the ones you're laughing at.
 Marlow Stern of Rolling Stone noted that many of Koy's jokes drew "groans" and "boos" from the audience.

 Among jokes that drew the most ire were those about the film Barbie, and attending nominees Robert De Niro, Meryl Streep and Taylor Swift; the latter's reaction went viral.
 Shirley Li of The Atlantic wrote: "Practically every joke failed to land, mostly because the punchlines were dated or obvious."
 Nicole Sperling of The New York Times, who was in the audience that night, wrote that she had "never seen an audience rebel against an emcee so quickly" and cited a prominent film director describing the monologue as a "disaster".

 Conversely, four-time Academy Awards host and comedian Whoopi Goldberg defended Koy on The View, saying: "These hosting gigs are brutal.
 They're just brutal.
 If you don't know the room, if you've not been in these rooms before and you're sort of thrust out there, it's hit or miss.
 Now, I love Jo Koy, he makes me crazy because he's funny.
 I don't know whether it was the room, I don't know whether it was the jokes, I didn't get to see it.
 But I do know, that he is as good as it gets when it comes to stand-ups and it is not an easy gig."
 Actor and comedian Steve Martin also threw his support behind Koy on Threads, writing: "I tip my hat to anyone who steps out on stage to host a live awards show.
 It's a very difficult job and not for the squeamish.
 I know because I'm still throwing up from the last time I did it in 2010.
-So, Congratulations to Jo Koy, who took on the toughest gig in show business, hit, missed, was light on his feet and now has twenty minutes of new material for his stand up!"
+So, Congratulations to Jo Koy, who took on the toughest gig in show business, hit, missed, was light on his feet, and now has twenty minutes of new material for his stand up!"